Chapter Fourteen: The Priorities of Justice

 At the thought of stepping in, a terrible loneliness gripped me.
 I couldn’t bear to go away from Yali again.
 With a desperate craving, I turned and moved in to kiss her.

 She gently held me away.
 “Even if you do that, you don’t feel anything.
 It only makes us both feel worse.”

 I slumped against her arms.

 “I know,” she said.
 “But there’s nothing else we can do.
 Go into the Portal.
 Things will be better on the other side.”

 Her strong hands turned me around and guided me towards the portal.
 My heart cracked and crumpled as my legs carried me into the blackness.

-The Broken Gate swallowed me.
+The Broken Portal swallowed me.